elwait/SubmitAnnihilatorJobs/README.md

 # SubmitAnnihilatorJobs

 ## Purpose:
-This script is for automated submission of Tinker dynamic jobs.
+These scripts are for automated submission of Tinker dynamic jobs.
 It is intended to work with Poltype's AMOEBAAnnihilator.

 ## Input:
-If using as intended, user needs to edit SubmitDynamicJobs.sh and set: name of poltype job file list of nodes that can be used
+If using as intended, user needs to edit the script and set:
+- name of poltype job file
+- list of nodes that can be used

-## How to use:
+## How to use SubmitDynamicJobs.sh:
 You will not need to source anything.
 After setting the necessary input, simply go to nova and do:

 > nohup bash SubmitDynamicJobs.sh > jobs.out & disown